 2. Why is it a good idea for families to give up luxuries to help the poor?

-3. How can you pray for Donaliya’s family and her community today?
+3. How can you pray for Happy, Vanessa and their neighbors?

 Look with favor, Lord, on your household.
 Grant that, though our flesh be humbled by abstinence from food, our souls, hungering after you, may be resplendent in your sight.